MicrosoftDocs/winapps-winrt-api/microsoft.ui.content/contentsite_requestedstatechanged.md

 ## -remarks

-The ContentSite owner (<xref:Microsoft.UI.Content.DesktopSiteBridge>) can examine local properties (such as <xref:Microsoft.UI.Content.ContentSite.RequestedSize>), decide policy, and then configure information (such as ActualSize) to send to the ContentIsland.
+The <xref:Microsoft.UI.Content.ContentSite> owner (<xref:Microsoft.UI.Content.DesktopSiteBridge>) can examine local properties (such as <xref:Microsoft.UI.Content.ContentSite.RequestedSize>), decide policy, and then configure information (such as <xref:Microsoft.UI.Content.ContentSite.ActualSize>) to send to the <xref:Microsoft.UI.Content.ContentIsland>.

 ## -see-also